-All individuals are encouraged to disclose to the Title IX Office any concerns about the failure of another to abide by any restrictions imposed through Supportive Measures.
+All individuals are encouraged to disclose to the Title IX Administrators any concerns about the failure of another to abide by any restrictions imposed through Supportive Measures.
 In the event of an immediate health or safety concern, individuals should contact 911 immediately.
 The University will take immediate action to enforce a previously implemented Supportive Measure, and disciplinary penalties can be imposed for failing to abide by a University-imposed Supportive Measure.

 The Title IX Coordinator will create and maintain records of any Supportive Measures offered and provided; the Title IX Coordinator must also maintain records regarding any decision not to provide Supportive Measures.